Virginia Unemployment Eligibility

 - Quit for “good cause” such as unsafe working conditions, not receiving payment for your work, to care for a terminally ill spouse or minor child etc

-In addition, you must also meet weekly eligibility requirements before you can receive benefits.
+In addition, you must also meet weekly Virginia UI eligibility requirements before you can receive benefits.

 Your monetary determination will illustrate the Amount and Duration of Benefits you are eligible for based on your base period (first four of the last five completed calendar quarters prior to the effective date of your claim) wages.
 Your Weekly Benefit Amount is determined by the two quarters with the highest earnings during the base period.
 Total wages reported during the base period determine your maximum benefit amount.